-56.1 In recognition of the importance of a healthy workforce and to promote physical and mental fitness for staff, after the termination of the former City wellness program, the City has been exploring options to enhance employee health and wellness.
+57.1 In recognition of the importance of a healthy workforce and to promote physical and mental fitness for staff, after the termination of the former City wellness program, the City has been exploring options to enhance employee health and wellness.
 The City shall sponsor an employee wellness program to promote health and wellness, including employees' physical and mental fitness; and to reduce absenteeism.
 The program will consist of an annual payment to each employee of: \$500, with the first payment provided to employees upon Council adoption of the MOU, and \$500 on the first paycheck in January of each year thereafter, so that the employee may defer some of the expenses normally incurred for wellness.
-The \$500 payment shall be made in the first paycheck in January of each year and shall be limited to employees in paid status at the time of the payment.

 The payment is to be used for wellness programs such as gym memberships, fitness equipment, and/or weight loss programs which will enhance the health and wellbeing of City staff.
 Employees should keep documentation for the program as verification and receipts may be requested.
 The payment shall be prorated based on the employee's allocated, full time equivalent status.

-ARTICLE 57 VACATION CASHOUT
+ARTICLE 58 VACATION CASHOUT

-57.1 Employees who have completed ten (10) years of service with the City may "sell back" up to eighty (80) hours (prorated based on FTE allocation) of vacation accrual once per calendar year, provided s/he has eighty (80) hours of vacation remaining after the sell back, under the following procedure:

-- 57.1.1 Effective December 2017, and during the month of December of each year thereafter, there will be an open enrollment period during which each bargaining unit member must make an irrevocable election to "sell back" vacation accrual the following year.
+- 58.1 Employees who have completed ten (10) years of service with the City may "sell back" up to eighty (80) hours (prorated based on FTE allocation) of vacation accrual once per calendar year, provided s/he has eighty (80) hours of vacation remaining after the sell back, under the following procedure: - 58.1.1 Effective December 2017, and during the month of December of each year thereafter, there will be an open enrollment period during which each bargaining unit member must make an irrevocable election to "sell back" vacation accrual the following year.
 The number of hours that the bargaining unit member will sell back must be indicated at that time.
-Failure to submit an irrevocable election form shall be the same as electing not to sell back vacation leave. - 57.1.2 The sell back must be made by the first paycheck in December of the following year.
-A bargaining unit member who has elected to sell back vacation but has not done so by the first paycheck in December, will be automatically cashed out for the number of hours elected (subject to the limits of
+Failure to submit an irrevocable election form shall be the same as electing not to sell back vacation leave.

-Article 57.1) on the second paycheck in December.

-- 57.1.3 If an employee elects to "sell back" vacation but does not have eighty (80) hours of vacation leave in their vacation leave bank during the pay period for which they request the sell back, their sell back request will not be fulfilled. - 57.1.4 Employees must have completed ten (10) years of service at the time they request the sell back.
+- The sell back must be made by the first paycheck in December of the following year.
+A bargaining unit member who has elected to sell back vacation but has not done so by the first paycheck in December, will be automatically cashed out for the number of hours elected (subject to the limits of Article 58.1) on the second paycheck in December. - If an employee elects to "sell back" vacation but does not have eighty (80) hours of vacation leave in their vacation leave bank during the pay period for which they request the sell back, their sell back request will not be fulfilled. - 58.1.4 Employees must have completed ten (10) years of service at the time they request the sell back.
 For example, an employee who will complete ten years of service on August 1, 2018 may make an irrevocable election to sell back vacation time during the December 2017 election period but will not be permitted to request the sell back until after August 1, 2018.

-ARTICLE 58 WATER DISTRIBUTION OPERATORS CERTIFICATION
+ARTICLE 60 WATER DISTRIBUTION OPERATORS CERTIFICATION

-58.1 See Units #6 and #7 Appendices for details.
+60.1 See Units #6 and #7 Appendices for details.